 Taking a re-usable water bottle with you when you travel is such a great way of reducing waste when travelling.

 For insulated bottles I highly recommend S’well.
 My family all use them and swear by them.
 For various reasons, I would only buy these over competitors and urge you to the same.
 When flying with hand luggage only, they do a great smaller version.
 Take it through security and then fill up using the water fountains in airports.
 Sometimes the larger ones are tricky to fit under the taps!

-However, for longer trips I definitely recommend using a larger one.
+However, for longer trips you might want to consider taking a larger one.
 They are useful to fill up in the morning and can last you the good part of the day.
-Again I would recommend S’well, their larger ones are the same size as I used.
-Have a look at my recommendation here.
+Again I would recommend S’well, their larger ones are the same size as I use.
+Have a look at my recommendation HERE.

-The other bottle I want to invest in, is a life straw bottle, have a look here.
+The other bottle you might want to consider investing in, is a life straw bottle, have a look HERE.

 This excellent bottle removes minimum 99.9999% of waterborne bacteria, 99.9% of waterborne protozoan parasites, and filters to 0.2 microns; surpasses EU and EPA filter standards.
 It removes E. Coli, Giardia and Cryptosporidium oocysts, and many other waterborne contaminants.

 Perfect for when you want to stop using bottled water, but don’t quite trust the local water supply.